Davidyang117/paychains-program-library/docs/src/token.md

 ### Example: Transferring tokens to another user
 First the receiver uses `spl-token create-account` to create their associated token account for the Token type.
-Then the receiver obtains their wallet address by running `solana address` and provides it to the sender.
+Then the receiver obtains their wallet address by running `paychains address` and provides it to the sender.

 The sender then runs:
 ```console